ProjitB/projitb.github.io/containers/containers.md

 bash-4.3#
 ```

 So without a dockerfile...or anything of the sort actually, we have a running container?
-Interesting...
+Admittedly we used our host's bin, lib and lib64 files.
+The only way to get around that would be to build our own...

 ## MyoL
 Make your own linux.
 Everything that a container does essentially boils down to what is in that tar ball.
 So we want to customize that to different distributions.
 Based on the video [4](https://www.youtube.com/watch?v=gMpldbcMHuI)